 Runner up in our list of the most realistic racing simulators is Assetto Corsa.
-This game was initially released in 2014, but was later released on consoles in 2016, bringing the game to a wider market.
-Like rFactor 2, it puts a focus on realism and also has built-in customization and moddability on steam.
+This game was initially released in 2014 but was later released on consoles in 2016, bringing the game to a wider market.
+Like rFactor 2, it puts a focus on realism and also has built-in customization and modability on steam.

 Assetto Corsa gets many aspects of realism down very well, and one of these areas is with the laser-scanned tracks that are available to racers.
 This allows gamers to enjoy every bump and change in the road surface for the ultimate in track realism, and there are also plenty of tracks to choose from.

-The customization extends to what the racer sees on screen in the heads-up display (HUD), with plenty of built-in apps being available to give racers a realistic view of the cockpit of a real car.
+The customization extends to what the racer sees in the heads-up display (HUD), with plenty of built-in apps available to give racers a realistic view of the cockpit of a real car.
 They go even further, allowing custom apps to be created and implemented using the coding language of Python.
-This gives racers near-unlimited scope to create an extremely realistic view of the inside of the car.
+This gives racers near-unlimited scope to create an extremely realistic view of the car’s interior.

 The physics of Assetto Corsa is praised by many, but there is no doubt that they are not quite as good as those on rFactor 2.
 The game also doesn’t feature dynamic weather and day-night cycles, which can be a bit disappointing but is not the end of the world.
 The customizability of the game more than makes up for the lack of rain and snow.